nirmalvegesna/CountingVehicles/README.md

 Vehicles considered are cars, buses, trucks, and motorbikes.

-To run the counter and tracker execute the notebook yolo_DS_run_colab.ipynb This notebook exeecutes yolo_ds.py with the necessary parameters to get an output avi file that displays both real time tracking and the count of vehicles.
+To run the counter and tracker execute the notebook yolo_DS_run_colab.ipynb This notebook executes yolo_ds.py with the necessary parameters to get an output avi file that displays both real time tracking and the count of vehicles.

+## Prerequisite

+Download yolo3 weights using wget https://pjreddie.com/media/files/yolov3.weights and add to yolo-coco directory.